 Everything in the application may be bound together with the assistance of a service container.

-Consider the following scenario: we have a class named MathService that is responsible for doing certain fundamental operations like addition, multiplication, and so on.
+Consider the following scenario: we have a class named MathService responsible for doing certain fundamental operations like addition, multiplication, and so on.
 The code for this class is provided below.

 As you can see above, there are two methods for calculating the sum of numbers array using the array sum function and multiplying all of the numbers provided as an array using the array product function.